Racecar Safety

 Cooling Systems

-Drivers must be protected from hot fluids by either a firewall/hood or firewall/full windshield.
+Drivers should consider protection from hot fluids by either a firewall/hood or firewall/full windshield.
 A coolant ‘catch can’ is also a good idea, and may be required on asphalt tracks.
 A “catch can” should be made of metal or plastic, and not glass.
 Coolant must be water only, except for cooling enhancing additive.

 Paint/Lettering